The various plans and reopening scenarios that campus recreation centers prepped for in 2020.

 Recovery mode.
-That’s where the campus recreation industry is at right now.
+That’s where the campus recreation industry is at right now in Spring 2020.

 Michael Edwards, the senior director of Campus Recreation at Georgia Tech, said their beginning thought process on thinking through reopening is based on an article by McKinsey and Company, Coronavirus: How Should Higher Education Plan for an Uncertain Future?

 He shared that it talks about three possible reopening scenarios in the fall:

 - 100% return to on-campus classes